All About Autumn Hydrangeas

 Another tip is cutting the autumn hydrangea blooms as the plant starts to go dormant.
 This will allow you to dry them and they will actually retain their shape and color.
 These blooms above in the white pitcher are actually dried from a previous arrangement from my Bushel and Peck Table seen below, which were fresh cut from the plant.
 Please note that not all hydrangea will dry up pretty.
 This is covered in my how to dry flowers post.
 The fresh white or lime green hydrangea seen in the spring and summer will eventually droop and turn brown.
 Which are not very pretty dried heads for arrangements.
 So it is better to cut the heads and dry them individually as the plant begins to go dormant.The versatility of the Limelight Hydrangea throughout the year is amazing.
 I can have fresh cut white flowers in early spring, lime green during the summer and the lime with pink/purple highlights in the fall.
-It is like having 3 plants in one, which is a floral designers dream!Here is a sneak peak at where else I plan on using my plethora of dried autumn hydrangea this fall.
-This will be part of my “Fall Table Decorated 3 Ways” due to release in early October, along with our Fall Home Tour!
-There may be some copper spray involved as well, so be sure sign up for emails so you don’t miss it!
+It is like having 3 plants in one, which is a floral designers dream!Here is a sneak peak at where I plan on using my plethora of dried autumn hydrangea this fall.
+It will be part of my “Fall Table Decorated 3 Ways” , along with our Fall Home Tour!
+There may be some copper spray involved as well, so be sure sign up for designer tips emails so you don’t miss it!

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS